meilisearch/meilisearch-js/CONTRIBUTING.md

 ### Code samples

 In this repository code samples are linted and type checked.
 To achieve this we generate TypeScript files from `.code-samples.meilisearch.yaml`, and vice-versa.

+> [!WARNING]
+>
+> Each of these commands overwrite their target files, so use them carefully.

 ```bash
 # Generate files